Alabama AG named to Jeff Sessions' former Senate seat

 |

-“Alabama has surely been well represented by Senator Sessions, and I am confident Senator Strange will serve as a fine representative for our people.
-His leadership on a national level, service as a statewide elected official and long record of taking on tough federal issues are the very qualities that will make him a strong conservative Senator for Alabama,” Bentley said in a statement.
+“We’ve been what’s called the last line of defense against unbridled federal government.
+Now, we have a chance to go on the offense.
+Jeff Sessions as attorney general is the first step in the process,” Strange said.

+Bentley and Strange will fly to Washington, D.C., to deliver the appointment letter so Strange can be sworn in Thursday afternoon.

 Strange will serve until an election is held to fill the seat for the remainder of Sessions’ term, which ends in January of 2020.
-Bentley has said that election will be held in the general election in 2018.
+Bentley has said that seat will be filled as part of the general election in 2018.

-Strange said he was “greatly honored and humbled to accept the appointment.”

-“Senator Sessions’ commitment to public service is nearly unparalleled in Alabama history and his departure from the Senate leaves tremendous shoes to fill.
-I pledge to the people of Alabama to continue the same level of leadership as Jeff Sessions in consistently fighting to protect and advance the conservative values we all care about,” Strange said in a statement.
+Bentley said Strange stood out as the clear choice, noting that Strange is well-known in Washington and already had proven he could win a statewide election.

+“He is going to do a fantastic job for this state,” Bentley said Thursday.
+“Luther and I both agree that the federal government should not intrude on states’ rights,” Bentley said.

 In elevating Strange to the U.S. Senate, Bentley also will have the authority to appoint a state attorney general to fulfill the remainder of Strange’s term.

+Henry said he recently apologized to Bentley, not for pushing the impeachment, but for taking pleasure in his personal and legal troubles.

+On Thursday, Strange defended his decision to pause the impeachment investigation, saying a Nov.
+3 letter to the Alabama House committee was sent “before there was even a presidential election.”
+It was Trump’s victory that led to the Senate vacancy.

-The appointment comes two months after Strange asked an Alabama House committee to pause an impeachment probe of Bentley, who was accused last year of having an affair with a onetime top political adviser.
-Strange said at the time that his office was doing “related work” though he never publicly elaborated on what it involved or when the work would be completed.
+At the time he sent the letter, Strange said his office was doing “related work” though he never publicly elaborated on what it involved or when the work would be completed.
+The letter raised questions about what role Strange’s office had in the investigation.

+“We have never said in our office that we are investigating the governor,” Strange said Thursday.

+He said he trusted his chief deputy Alice Martin, who will take over as acting attorney general until Bentley names a replacement, will handle the matter appropriately.

 As attorney general, Strange served as coordinating counsel for Gulf Coast states in litigation over the 2010 Deepwater Horizon oil spill in the Gulf of Mexico.
 Under Strange’s direction, Alabama also was one of 25 states that challenged then President Barack Obama’s Clean Power Plan, which aimed to reduce greenhouse gas emissions.
 And even though he was recused from the investigation, Strange’s office also angered some influential Republicans over a 2016 prosecution of the state’s Republican House speaker at the time.